vgorbic1/Tutorials/Java/security.md

 In a secured building it would be a person with a keycard that only has access to the doors that open with that card.

 **Principal** is a user, computer, or any entity that can ba authenticated by the system.
 Authenticated using an identifier id of some sort.

+**Group** is a collection of principals with the same level of required access.

+**Role** is the access that a principal or group is allowed to have, what they can do and how they can interact with a system.